-I know it can be a controversial topic, but we followed the principals from the Baby Wise book to create our daughter’s baby schedule.
+I know it can be a controversial topic, but we followed the principals from the Baby Wise book to create our daughter’s baby schedule and teach her how to sleep.
 I don’t think it’s the only way or the exclusively right way to do things, but it’s the way that worked for our family and kept us sane especially through the early months.
 Every family has a different dynamic and may have a different and equally good structure.
 This is what worked for us.
 I didn’t follow every principle of the book, but the general framework of eliminating sleep aids, allowing Ellie to cry at times, and creating a routine baby schedule for her sleeping made all of us much happier and more functional people.

 7:30-8am – Wake

 8-8:30am – Nurse (sometimes this took up to 40-45 min rather than a half hour)

 11-11:30am – Nurse